 Kodak's cash flows continue to be negatively impacted by supply chain disruptions, shortages in materials and labor, increased labor, commodity and distribution costs and slowdown in customer demand related to global economic conditions.
-The impacts from price increases, continued cost reduction actions and supply chain-related cost improvements that have largely been implemented during 2022 have positively impacted Kodak's operations during the first six months of 2023.
+The impacts from price increases, continued cost reduction actions and supply chain-related cost improvements that were largely implemented during 2022 have positively impacted Kodak's operations during the first nine months of 2023.
 The economic uncertainty surrounding the current inflationary environment and other global events represents additional elements of complexity in Kodak's plans to return to sustainable positive cash flow.
-The Company cannot predict the duration and scope of such events, including the war in Ukraine, and other factors such as the ability to continue to secure raw materials and components, the impact of rising costs of labor, commodity and distribution costs, or how quickly and to what extent normal economic and operating conditions can resume.
+The Company cannot predict the duration and scope of such events, including the war in Ukraine and the conflict involving Israel, and other factors such as the ability to continue to secure raw materials and components, the impact of rising costs of labor, commodity and distribution costs, or how quickly and to what extent normal economic and operating conditions can resume.